East Alligator (Erre)

-Ubirr is a must-see when visiting Kakadu.
-Not only is there rock art telling stories that date back thousands of generations, there is one of the most stunning sunset lookouts anywhere in the world.
+Ubirr is one of Kakadu’s must-see sites.
+Its rock art tells stories dating back thousands of generations and it has one of the most stunning sunset lookouts in the world.

-Manngarre Rainforest Walk winds through monsoon forest beside the East Alligator River.
+The Manngarre Rainforest walk winds through monsoon forest beside the East Alligator River.
 Close by, Cahills Crossing features riverside picnic tables and a viewing platform over the East Alligator River.
-Both of these offer an excellent viewing opportunity for spotting crocodiles from a safe distance.
+Both areas offer an excellent opportunity to watch crocodiles from a safe distance.

-Please note: it is not safe to walk on the crossing at anytime.
+Warning: crocodiles are extremely dangerous.
+It is not safe to walk on the river crossing at any time.

-The Bardedjilidji Walk (seasonal access) leads you through layered sandstone outliers and is one of Kakadu’s most interesting short walks.
-The Sandstone and River Walk takes you past Catfish Creek, floodplains, billabongs, sandstone outliers and the East Alligator River.
+The Bardedjilidji walk leads you through layered sandstone features and is one of Kakadu’s most interesting short walks.
+This walk may be closed during the tropical summer.